worldofmarcus/project-portfolio-5/README.md

 |:-------:|:--------|
 | &check; | When clicking the Edit button the form is prefilled with the product information and the action is changed to 'You are editing this product'.
 | &check; | When clicking the Delete Product button a warning modal is being loaded for confirmation.
 After confirmation the Add Product page is being loaded
+| &check; | When doing a search in the blog history list the correct blog posts are being shown in the list (and the correct amount is being shown as well)
 | &check; | When clicking the Cancel button the Add Product page is being loaded
 | &check; | When clicking the Update button Product Detail page is being loaded viewing the newly updated product